knative/docs/code-samples/eventing/bookstore-sample-app/db/README.md

 # Database Service for Bookstore
-In order to run the Bookstore sample application, you need to create a database and populate it with sample data.
-This document provides the schema and sample data for the database.
+To successfully launch the Bookstore sample application, it's essential to set up a dedicated database populated with specific sample data.
+This guide provides both the schema for the database and the initial data you'll need to get started.

-In this tutorial, we will create a PostgreSQL database and populate it with sample data.
-We will then create **a k8s deployment** that connects to the PostgreSQL database.
+In this tutorial, we'll embark on creating a PostgreSQL database using Kubernetes (K8s) StatefulSets and populating it with the sample data provided.

-We will be discussing when we should use Knative Service and what benefit it can bring to us.
+You might wonder, "Why not leverage Knative Serving to dynamically scale the database service in response to traffic demands?"
+We'll delve into the optimal scenarios for employing Knative Serving and when it's advantageous for our database service.

 ## What Knative features will we learn about?
-- Knative Service
+- Appropriate Use Cases for Knative Service

 ## What does the final deliverable look like?
-A k8s deployment file that creates a Knative Service that connects to a PostgreSQL database contains the sample data we specified in the SQL file.
+Our goal is to deploy a PostgreSQL pod within Kubernetes, loaded with the sample data outlined in the accompanying SQL file.
+This pod will serve as the foundational database service for our bookstore application.

 ## Overview